-Daniel Halberstam, the Eric Stein Collegiate Professor of Law, teaches U.S. Constitutional Law, European Union Law, Comparative Constitutional Law, and Global Governance.
-From 2017-2020 he served as the Law School’s associate dean for faculty and research.
+Daniel Halberstam is the Eric Stein Collegiate Professor of Law at Michigan Law.
+From 2017 to 2020, he served as the Law School’s associate dean for faculty and research.
 An internationally recognized expert on constitutional law and federalism, and one of the principal architects of the theory of constitutional pluralism, he writes more generally about comparative public law and legal theory.

-Professor Halberstam joined the Michigan Law faculty from the U.S. Department of Justice, where he served in the Office of Legal Counsel during the Clinton administration.
-Professor Halberstam served as attorney-adviser to Federal Trade Commission Chairman Robert Pitofsky.
-He also was a judicial fellow for Judge Peter Jann at the European Court of Justice.
+Halberstam joined the Michigan Law faculty from the US Department of Justice, where he served in the Office of Legal Counsel during the Clinton administration.
+He served as attorney-adviser to Federal Trade Commission Chairman Robert Pitofsky.
+He also was a judicial fellow for the Hon.
+Peter Jann at the European Court of Justice.